 What: Student volunteer service trip

-Estimated cost: The cost for this trip averages out to approximately $900/student.
-Team fundraising helps to alleviate this cost.
+Estimated cost: The cost for this trip averages out to approximately $1500/student.
+Coaching in fundraising helps to alleviate the cost.

 About: Saint Rose students have traveled to Central America since 2005 to experience a different culture and to assist those living in poverty.
 Our main partner in Guatemala, Education for the Children (EFTC) (http://www.eftc.org.uk/), serves over 550 children from families living in extreme poverty.
 EFTC provides education, nutrition, clean water, health care and assistance with family housing.
 The last two years, in addition to serving as teacher-assistants or technology aides, Saint Rose students painted both the outside of the school and the inner courtyards.
 We also had the opportunity to visit a children’s AIDS hospice, to tour a World Heritage city and to enjoy the extraordinary beauty of Guatemala.
 Weaving and fabrics form a central part of Guatemala’s heritage so our trip includes a visit to a women’s weaving cooperative and, since Guatemala claims the discovery of chocolate, we also have a chance to visit a chocolate museum.
 This year we hope to build stoves for those in the rural areas which will be more efficient, better for the environment and healthier for family members.